 The pros and cons of direct cash flow reports

-This gives the most accurate picture of the organization’s operations and there will be no need to make any adjustments to reflect money that has been earned but not yet received.
+The direct method gives the clearest and most accessible picture of the organization’s financial position in the short term, and there will be no need to make any adjustments to reflect money that has been earned but not yet received.

 For public firms, it also means there will be an open record of their exact cash flow available, which competitors could use to their advantage.

 The pros and cons of indirect cash flow reports

 The indirect method, by contrast, means reports are often easier to prepare as businesses typically already keep records on an accrual basis, which provides a better overview of the ebb and flow of activity.

 Which should you be using?